kyla100/AboutMe-1/README.md

 * Psychology of Gaming & how to manage and balance it with School Life for parents and children

 ### Web Developer, April 2020
-* Design and Developed a Covid19 Vaccine Finder - a Web Crawler App using Python + Flask + Shell Scripts.
+* Designed and Developed a Covid19 Vaccine Finder - a Web Crawler App using Python + Flask + Shell Scripts + SQLite.
 * The website keeps crawling / checking / reporting covid19 vaccine sign-up sites for availability.
 If available spots are found, registered users are notified thru email immediately.
 * User Site: https://cutt.ly/myshot
 * Github: https://github.com/RiptideStar/covid19signupStatus